iriekun/IMShellBot/README.md

 # Instruction
 - create a telegram account
+- create bot account
+- create a file called "token" and place your access token to token file
+- On istagram
-- add @imshellbot
+  - add your bot by using @your_bot_name Ex: @imshellbot
-- send any message to @imshellbot
+  - send any message to @your_bot_name

 - on terminal:
-  - create bot account
-  - place your access token to token file
   - make install
   - install tmux
   - ./bashbot start